hrnr/robocup-usarsim/readme.txt

 ------------------------------------------------------------------------------------------
 PLEASE SEE NOTES BELOW!

-Please use GIT repository.
+Please use GIT repository (see below for instructions).
 SVN is no longer supported!

 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------